City of David (archaeological site): Location

 The archaeological site is on a rocky spur south of the Temple Mount and outside the walls of the Old City of Jerusalem, sometimes described as the southeastern ridge of ancient Jerusalem.
 The hill descends from the Dung Gate toward the Gihon Spring and the Pool of Siloam.

-Today, the archeological site is part of the Palestinian neighborhood and former village of Silwan, which was historically centered on the slopes of the southern part of the Mount of Olives, east of the City of David.
-In the 20th century, the village spread west and crossed the valley to the eastern hill, the site of the ancient city.
-Before 1948, the area was known in Arabic as Wadi al-Nabah, but was renamed to Wadi al-Hilweh after the wife of the local mukhtar who was killed in the 1948 Arab-Israeli War.
+The archeological site is part of the majority Palestinian neighborhood known as Wadi Hilweh in Arabic.
+The area was renamed after the site from Mount Ophel in English and Hebrew, but the Arabic name remained in common use.
+For much of the 20th century, it was part of the village of Silwan, which was historically centered on the slopes of the southern part of the Mount of Olives, east of the City of David.
+Silwan spread west and crossed the valley to the eastern hill, the site of the ancient city.

 Excavations and scholarly views

 The Biblical City of David in the period of Herod's Temple, from the Holyland Model of Jerusalem.
 The southern wall of the Temple Mount appears at top.

-The prevailing view of archaeologists is that the ancient site of the City of David lay on an elongated spur facing north–south, extending outside the wall of the Old City, south of its southeastern corner, in the southern part of the eastern ridge next to the Gihon Spring.
+The prevailing view among archaeologists is that the ancient site of the City of David lay on an elongated spur facing north–south, extending beyond the wall of the Old City, south of its southeastern corner, in the southern part of the eastern ridge next to the Gihon Spring.
 The City of David was the ancient epicenter of Jerusalem and whose boundaries stretched from the Temple Mount in the north, thence southward to the Pool of Siloam, including the area marking the Kidron brook in the east and the adjacent dale in the west.
 Its area is about 50 dunams (ca. 12.3 acres).

 The beginning of its settlement dates back to the Chalcolithic period and the Early Bronze Age, largely built-up around the natural spring, although not known then by the name City of David.
 The Old Testament claims that, after the conquest of Jerusalem, an earlier name for the site, Jebus, was replaced by the term "City of David".
 David's son, Solomon, extended the wall to the north and added to it the area of the Temple Mount whereon he built an edifice (Temple) to the God of his fathers.
 From the eighth century BCE, the city began to expand westward beyond the dale.

 The debate within biblical archaeology on whether this site on the hill southeast of the Old City could be identified with what the Hebrew Bible calls Jebus and later the City of David, began in the late 19th century with the excavations of Charles Warren and Hermann Guthe.
 The 1909–11 work of Louis-Hugues Vincent and Montagu Brownlow Parker identified the earliest known settlement traces in the Jerusalem region, suggesting the area was an ancient core of settlement in Jerusalem dating back to the Bronze Age.